OolonColoophid/octavo/README.md

 # Octavo v 0.3.0

-Create well-presented documents, in different formats like [this](examples/deployed/1intoctavoTuftePdfa986b13e22b4741f88a3e1042b2772f0.pdf), from a single [Markdown](https://en.wikipedia.org/wiki/Markdown) source.

-Octavo is wrapper for the excellent [pandoc](http://pandoc.org/), which translates between different document formats.
+Go from a single [Markdown](https://en.wikipedia.org/wiki/Markdown) source file to well-presented documents like [this](examples/deployed/1intoctavoTuftePdfa986b13e22b4741f88a3e1042b2772f0.pdf).
+Octavo is wrapper for the excellent [pandoc](http://pandoc.org/).

 If you're producing finished-product documents like PDFs or HTML from a text source such as Markdown, you'll need two things: (a) a way of crafting your Markdown files to exploit certain features (see below) and (b) nice templates that take advantage of these features.
 Octavo supplies the (a) and (b).

 Why does it exist?
-As a [psychology lecturer](https://www.canterbury.ac.uk/social-and-applied-sciences/psychology-politics-and-sociology/staff/Profile.aspx?staff=e0fe64b03fece667), I wanted a way to write statistics workshop booklets in Markdown (without all that tedious mucking around in Latex) and have my computer produce multiple versions, insert commonly-used text, grab calendar items (like a week-by-week breakdown of teaching sessions) and drop them into the document, run arbitrary UNIX commands and pipe their output into the final documents, as well as do the usual stuff like produce a References section in APA style and handle equations well.
+As a [psychology lecturer](https://www.canterbury.ac.uk/social-and-applied-sciences/psychology-politics-and-sociology/staff/Profile.aspx?staff=e0fe64b03fece667), I wanted a way to write statistics workshop booklets in Markdown (without all that tedious mucking around in Latex) and have my computer produce multiple versions, insert commonly-used text, as well as do the usual stuff like produce a References section in APA style.
+And handle equations.
 I also wanted it to last for several years, if not decades.
 I did the former.
 We'll see about the latter.

 This tool has been developed on macOS (Yosemite) but should be easily portable to other UNIX-like operating systems such as Linux.
-I've very happy to accept pull requests.
+I'm very happy to accept pull requests.

-This repository contains the handouts from my Level 5 statistics module in Psychology, MPSMD2RES, both as Markdown source and Octavo-produced documents, so you can see what Octavo does.

-## Warning

-This software is provided as-is.
-It works on my system, but it might hose yours.
+This repository contains some example documents.

 ## In Action